UCLM-ARCO/uclm-arco.github.io/recipes/content/programming_icec_in_x86.md

 # Overview

 IceC is an object oriented communication middleware, written in C/C++, with a low use of the resources.
-This middlware is thought to small microcontrollers with limited resources, but is compatible with different architectures, in this example you are going to see how to program IceC in the architecture x86.
+This middleware is thought to small microcontrollers with limited resources, but is compatible with different architectures, in this example you are going to see how to program IceC in the architecture x86.

 # Ingredients